Marta44/to-press2019/README.md

 ### Bugs and challenges during the project
 - I run into some issues placing the language buttons in the navigation bar.
 I tried to place them on the left, next to the logo, but I didn't like this solution and they were falling into the collapsible navbar.
 After asking an advice to the tutor at Code Institute Igor Basuga, I placed them on the right on large screens and styled them in media queries with absolute positioning.
 Then I decided to change the breakpoint from navbar-expand-sm to navbar-expand-md because in italian the words in the navigation menu were longer and at the breakpoint of 768px the language buttons disappeared.
 In this way the language buttons are always visible outside the collapsible menu and beside the burger icon.
 - Another challenge has been to insert the newsletter in the footer.
 The layout wasn't responsive so I tried to insert the newsletter in the "About us" page because is one of the most visited pages but I didn't like the effect.
 At the end I chose a three columns layout on large screens and to order the items in vertical on phones and tablets.
 With @media queries I styled the footer to make it responsive.
-- On "Customize" page I have used Bootstrap cards to present three different typologies of personalization and the different height of the cards is made intentionally and on purpose to fit the text and give a dynamic effect to the page.

 ---
 ## Deployment